 In “The Ontology of the African II: Youth” http://grimotnane.com/2014/08/11/the-ontology-of-the-african-ii-the-youth/ I give a summary of confraternities in Nigeria.

 The white flag is a symbol of surrender.
 The V-sign communicates “fuck you” or “fuck off”, while the reversed V-sign culminates “victory”.
-Symbols have the power to convey what a thousand words maybe incapable of, hence their use in advertising.
+Symbols have the power to convey what a thousand words may be incapable of, hence their use in advertising.
 The Jolly Roger was a symbol of monarch-supported piracy.
 On the Nigerian campus, it proved to be a runaway success but only because it inspired tremendous fear among students and staff.
-Till this day Nigeria is still gripped by superstition even among the educated; the Jolly Roger is simultaneous associated with occult, spiritual cults, evil, violence, intimidation.
+To this day, Nigeria is still gripped by superstition even among the educated; the Jolly Roger is simultaneously associated with occult, spiritual cults, evil, violence, intimidation.
 The confraternities suggest elitism, machismo, stoicism, intelligence.
-The Jolly Roger on a flag and on a regalia worn by pirates, sailing (parading with song and dance) at midnight (to the early hours), drinking (much alcohol) with the left hand, being aloof with non-members, bearing fear-inspiring nick names etc. all symbolic, created a very fearful “mystique” which at first shocked the pirates but then they came delight in it to the point of intoxication.
+The Jolly Roger on a flag and regalia worn by pirates, sailing (parading with song and dance) at midnight (to the early hours), drinking (much alcohol) with the left hand, being aloof with non-members, bearing fear-inspiring nicknames etc. all symbolic, created a very fearful “mystique” which at first shocked the pirates.
+Still, they came to delight in it to the point of intoxication.